khundman/telemanom/README.md

 # Telemanom

 ### Branch info:
-- `master`: for use with provided labeled data
+- `master`: for use with data containing labeled anomalies
-- `no-labels`: for running telemanom over unlabeled data (a set of time-series streams)
+- `no-labels`: for use with unlabeled data (a set of time-series streams)

 ## Anomaly Detection in Time Series Data Using LSTMs and Automatic Thresholding